 |Date Only||A date and time value that only displays a date.
 The time value is stored as 12:00 AM (00:00:00) in the system.|

-You can also set specific Behavior for Date Time fields in the Advanced options.
+You can also set specific Behavior for Date Time columns in the Advanced options.

 - User local : Displays values converted to in the current user’s local time zone.
-This is the default for new fields.
+This is the default for new columns.

 - Date only: This behavior is available for the Date Only type.
 Displays values without time zone conversion.
 Use this for data like birthdays and anniversaries.